-The Group's subcontractors and its suppliers of raw materials, packaging, production equipment and POS advertising/ promotional items and materials located in countries identified as being at risk according to Verisk Maplecroft are subject to a mandatory social audit (and prior to any inclusion on the supplier panel) aimed notably at ensuring compliance with the applicable laws, Human Rights and labour law.
+The Group's subcontractors and its suppliers of raw materials, packaging, production equipment and POS (point of sale) advertising/promotional items and materials located in countries identified as being "at risk" according to Verisk Maplecroft are subject to a mandatory social audit (prior to inclusion on the supplier panel) aimed notably at ensuring compliance with the applicable laws, Human Rights and labour law.
 This audit also covers employee safety and working conditions, and the way in which the environmental impact of activities is taken into account.